NormanFrieman/wakander_backend/src/Database/Commands/Entities/README.md

 ## Users

-* 0: Returns users with the same name as the one passed in the search parameter.
+* 0: Returns the user's name and rating with the same email that was passed in the search parameter.
-    * The "search" parameter must have only one string equivalent to the name to be searched in the database.
+    * The "search" parameter must have only one string equivalent to the email to be searched in the database.
-* 1: Returns a list of users with a rating equal to or higher than the past.
-    * The "search" parameter must be a number equivalent to the rating to be taken into account.

 ## Articles